A Reliable Solution for Debt Collection in Brazil

 - Debtors (“defaulting consumers”) cannot be exposed to ridicule, nor subject to any type of embarrassment or threat.

 - Debtors who are charged with an undue amount are entitled to repayment of double the amount paid in excess, plus monetary correction (inflation assessment) and legal interest, unless there is a justifiable mistake, that is, that there is no bad faith or guilt in the creditor’s conduct.

 - Debtors should be presented with documents or information that include the name, address, and Brazil’s tax identification number, namely, their registration number in the Individual Taxpayer Registry – CPF or in the National Legal Entity Registry – CNPJ of the creditor.
 For foreign creditors, this would mean their tax identification number from his own country.

 - While trying to collect a debt it is considered a crime to use threats, coercion, physical or moral pressure, the use of false, incorrect or misleading statements, or conducting any other action that unjustifiably exposes the debtor to ridicule or interferes with his work, rest or leisure.
 Such conduct carries a penalty of jail from three months to one year, in addition to a fine.

-Making sales on credit in Mexico feels like too big of a risk.
+Making sales on credit in Brazil feels like too big of a risk.
 Our law firm gives you a reliable solution for debt collection and helps you prevent further issues so you can engage the market with confidence.